Search Docs by Keyword

 Getting into SPINAL

 Once users log in, they will only see information relevant to them.
 So researchers see instruments they can sign up for, and lab administrators see the labs they are responsible for.
+If you do not have any resources/instruments available to you, you will see a note to that effect.

 SPINAL is designed to give responsibility to the person who knows most about a particular topic.
 So lab administrators choose which codes researchers can use; instrument administrators choose who can use which instrument; portfolio managers can check codes for the PIs they manage; and departmental financial administrators generate bills.